oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

      ...
    }

-**How do I resolve missing include errors that occur when migrating my code?
+**How do I resolve missing include errors that occur when migrating my code?**

-If an error occurs because a file that was included could not be found, then one can add the option ``--extra-arg="-I<extra include path>"`` when invoking |tool_name| to add an additional path the tool uses when searching for includes.
-Additionally, by adding the option ``--extra-arg=-v``, |tool_name| will use verbose output, which will contain information about which paths the tool searches for includes.
+Use the option ``--extra-arg=-v`` to prompt |tool_name| to use verbose output, which includes information about which paths the tool searches for includes.
+To add an additional path for the tool to use when searching for includes during migration, use the option ``--extra-arg="-I<extra include path>"`` in your migration command.